Board of Directors

 She lives in Altadena with her husband Charles and their dog Cookie, in the home where they raised their two daughters.

 Anne lives with her partner, Larry Goldfield, and two dogs and a cat.
 She likes to garden and enjoys garden visiting.
-She was born in Germany, has traveled widely in Europe, and has been to China and Japan multiple times.
+She was born in Germany, speaks German and Italian, and enjoys reading Ukrainian history.

 Val Zavala is a former public television journalist and news executive.
 She retired in 2018 after 30 years at KCET, public television for Southern California.
 Over her career she was a reporter, anchor, producer and V.P. of News and Public Affairs.
 She covered major issues impacting Southern California politics, education, healthcare, environment, demographics, the economy, arts and culture.
 As anchor/reporter for the long-running SoCal Connected and Life & Times, Zavala has won 19 L.A.
 Area Emmy® Awards, eight Golden Mikes and numerous Los Angeles Press Club awards.
 She also won a prestigious Walter Cronkite Excellence in Journalism award for her 1-minute ballot proposition explainers.